-While bone broth isn't rich in minerals, despite being made from bones, and while vegetable broths aren't notably richer in minerals than bone broths, there’s still some great ways to boost the mineral content of your sipping broths.
-That way you'll ensure you not only absorb plenty of protein, but plenty of minerals too.
+While bone broth isn't rich in minerals, despite being made from bones, and while vegetable broths aren't notably richer in minerals than bone broths, there are still some great ways to boost the mineral content of your sipping broths.
+That way you'll ensure you not only absorb plenty of protein but plenty of minerals too.

-The best way to add minerals to your broth, is to make sipping broths and soups that contain whole vegetables, pulses, nuts and seeds or dairy products.
+The best way to add minerals to your broth is to make sipping broths and soups that contain whole vegetables, pulses, nuts, seeds, or dairy products.
 Even better, make sure that those foods remain in the broth and are not strained out.
-In the recipe below for a mineral-rich sipping broth, I've used kale, mushrooms, tahini, miso and a trace mineral supplement.
+In the recipe below for a mineral-rich sipping broth, I've used kale, mushrooms, tahini, miso, and a trace mineral supplement.

-Mushrooms, like shiitakes, are good source of selenium, a micronutrient that helps prevent cell damage, and zinc, which plays a role in hormonal health, fertility and the immune system.
+- Mushrooms, like shiitakes, are a good source of selenium, a micronutrient that helps prevent cell damage, and zinc, which plays a role in hormonal health, fertility, and the immune system.

-Seeds and seed butters, like tahini, tend to be incredibly mineral-dense.
-Tahini, which is made from sesame seeds, is particularly rich in calcium, magnesium, phosphorus and zinc.
+- Seeds and seed butter, like tahini, tend to be incredibly mineral-dense.
+Tahini, which is made from sesame seeds, is particularly rich in calcium, magnesium, phosphorus, and zinc.

-Alliums, like leeks and onions, vary in mineral density, but tend to provide modest boost of minerals like iron and potassium.
+- Alliums, like leeks and onions, vary in mineral density but tend to provide a modest boost of minerals like iron and potassium.
 They're great to include because they contribute a well-rounded flavor.

 Why You Need to Eat Mineral-Rich Foods

-Mineral deficiency is common, and contributes to poor bone health, poor immune system function, fatigue, muscle cramping, headaches and a host of other issues.
-Less than half of the American population consumes the minimum amount of magnesium to maintain health (read it here).
+Mineral deficiency is common and contributes to poor bone health, poor immune system function, fatigue, muscle cramping, headaches, and a host of other issues.
+Less than half of the American population consumes the minimum amount of magnesium to maintain health

-Minerals play a critical role in health, with traditional diets absent of processed foods contained four times the mineral content of modern diets as outlined in the landmark book Nutrition and Physical Degeneration.
-Moreover, some of the healthiest and longest lived people in the world currently consume vastly higher amounts of minerals, through their food choices and their water supply, than do most of the world's population, particularly those living in western, urbanized settings (source).
+Minerals play a critical role in health, with traditional diets absent of processed foods containing four times the mineral content of modern diets as outlined in the landmark book Nutrition and Physical Degeneration.
+Moreover, some of the healthiest and longest-lived people in the world currently consume vastly higher amounts of minerals, through their food choices and their water supply, than do most of the world's population, particularly those living in western, urbanized settings (1).

 Mineral-Rich Broths and Soups